On this page

 About the Research Advisory Group — Māori

-With the disestablishment of district health boards in 2022, DHB committees and sub-committees such as the Research Advisory Group — Māori (RAG-M) are no longer operational.
+With the disestablishment of District Health Boards on 1st July 2022, DHB committees and sub-committees such as the Research Advisory Group – Māori (RAG-M) are no longer operational.

-The purpose of IRAG-M is:
+The purpose of IRAG-M is threefold:

 - to provide a pathway for researchers to have their research proposals considered from a Māori perspective